Features and Ease of Use

 Pricing and Support

 The prices are in line with local and international competitors.
-Certainly not expensive, however, I have seen cheaper given the level of value-added features.
-You will need to purchase a domain name and an SSL certificate, so make sure to take those costs into consideration.
+It’s not expensive, but I have come across cheaper options considering the level of value-added features.
+Keep in mind that you will need to buy a domain name and an SSL certificate, so make sure to factor in those costs.

 You can buy the plans in one month or one year terms, but there’s no discount for purchasing the latter upfront.
 When you purchase a plan, you need to sign up for an account first, which although quite usual for Korean companies, is a long process and not user friendly.

 There’s a “Service Center” on the website, which includes a phone number, online contact form, a help manual, and a small number of FAQ articles.
 The business hours are between 9:30 a.m. and 6:30 p.m., with a lunch break from 12:30 p.m to 1:30 p.m.
 It mentions night, weekend, and holiday support, although it’s less clear in what form that comes.